-- 52% of U.S. adults have tried marijuana at least once
+- 52 percent of U.S. adults have tried cannabis at least once

-- 56% of Americans find the drug “socially acceptable”
+- 56 percent of Americans find the drug “socially acceptable”

-- 33 states plus D.C. allow medical cannabis use
+- 33 states along with D.C. legalized medical cannabis use

-- 11 of these states plus D.C. now allow recreational use
+- 11 states plus D.C. legalized recreational use